- Carbon

 Carbon trading in the US is dead - the market set up to trade it is about to close down for lack of business. - Biofuels destroying Rain Forests

-Biofuel producing crops are replacing rain forests, resulting in the silly situation that there is a net increase in carbon. - Qantas A380 no crash in Singapore
+Biofuel producing crops are replacing rain forests, resulting in the silly situation that there is a net increase in carbon. - Climate Fools Meeting in the UK

 Carbon trading will not do a thing to reduce carbon emissions and protect the environment; in fact it could end up doing the exact opposite as businesses use it as a way to create profit. - 10:10 cut carbon emissions video, the links